 The RED algorithm uses a weighted average of the total queue length to determine when to drop packets.
-When a packet arrives at the queue, if the weighted average queue length is less than a minimum threshold value, min{th} , no drop action will be taken and the packet will simply be enqueued.
+When a packet arrives at the queue, if the weighted average queue length is less than a minimum threshold value, min, no drop action will be taken and the packet will simply be enqueued.
 If the average is greater than min{th} but less than a maximum threshold, max{th} , an early drop test will be performed as described below.
 An average queue length in the range between the thresholds indicates some congestion has begun and flows should be notified via packet drops.
 If the average is greater than the maximum threshold value, a forced drop operation will occur.
 An average queue length in this range indicates persistent congestion and packets must be dropped to avoid a persistently full queue.
 (The forced drop is also used when the queue is full but the average queue length is still below the maximum threshold.)
 Note that by using a weighted average, RED avoids overreaction to bursts and instead reacts to longer-term trends.
 Furthermore, because the thresholds are compared to the weighted average (with a typical weighting factor, w_a , of 1/512), it is possible that no forced drops will take place even when the instantaneous queue length is quite large.
-For example, Figure 1 illustrates the queue length dynamics in a RED router used in our experiments.
-For the experiment illustrated in Figure 1, forced drops would occur only in the one short interval near the beginning when the weighted average reaches the maximum threshold.

 The early drop action in the RED algorithm probabilistically drops the incoming packet when the weighted average queue length is between the min{th} and max{th} thresholds.
 In contrast, the forced drop action in the RED algorithm is guaranteed to drop the incoming packet.
 In the case of early drops, the probability that the packet will be dropped is dependent on several other parameters of the algorithm.
-An initial drop probability $P_b = max_p(avg - min{th})/(max{th} - min{th})$, is computed, where max_p is the maximum drop probability (an additional control parameter) and avg is the weighted average queue length.
+An initial drop probability $P_b = max_p(avg - min{th})/(max{th} - min{th})$, is computed, where max_n is the maximum drop probability (an additional control parameter) and avg is the weighted average queue length.
 The actual drop probability is a function of the initial probability and a count of the number of packets enqueued since the last packet was dropped: $P_a = P_b/(1 - count \times P_b)$.
-Note that given a weighted average queue size, the impact of min{th} is dependent on both max_p and max{th} .
-This means that one may find a value for min{th} that results in good performance, but it may only be in combination with certain values of max_p and max{th} .
+Note that given a weighted average queue size, the impact of min, is dependent on both max_n and max_n .
+This means that one may find a value for min{th} that results in good performance, but it may only be in combination with certain values of max_p and max_h .
 In principle, this is the case for all the parameters.
 The main control parameters for RED are summarized in Table 1.